JalilJuicha/JalilJuicha/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working...
 - 🌱 I’m currently learning new skills.
 - 👯 I’m looking to collaborate
 - ⚡ One of my hidden talents is negotiating with others.